QuantEcon/book-networks-public/_sources/ch_intro.md

 ### Empirical CCDF plots for largest firms (Forbes)

 Here we show that the distribution of firm sizes has a Pareto tail.
-We start by loading the forbes_global_2000 dataset.
+We start by loading the `forbes_global_2000` dataset.

 ```{code-cell}
 dfff = ch1_data['forbes_global_2000']
 ```

-We calculate values of the empirical_ccdf.
+We calculate values of the empirical CCDF.

 ```{code-cell}
 data = np.asarray(dfff['Market Value'])[0:500]